-When using reasonable force would put a member of staff, or anyone else at risk, they should
+When using reasonable force would put a member of staff, or anyone else at risk, they should Page 16 of 34 take other reasonable action to minimise the risk and get help (including calling the police or paramedics, or for the help of parents, where necessary).

 Parental consent is not required for members of staff to use reasonable force on pupils/students.
-Parents who are unhappy that reasonable force has been used on their child are able to submit a formal complaint to the relevant school under its published Complaints Policy, however it will be the responsibility of the parents to prove that the force used was not reasonable, proportionate, and necessary.
-It will not be for the member of staff to prove this, and the member of staff will not necessarily be suspended when a complaint is received.
+Parents who are unhappy that reasonable force has been used on their child are able to submit a formal complaint to the relevant school under its published Complaints Policy, however it will be the responsibility the person making the complaint to prove that his/her allegations are true - it is not for the member of staff to show that he/she has acted reasonably.